Does Demi Lovato Already Have A New Boyfriend?

 However, the source was also quoted as saying that “Demi loves being in a relationship, but she is ready to be single for a little while.”
 Does this mean that Lovato accompanying Donald “Cowboy” Cerrone to the UFC 211 was completely platonic?
 Perhaps.

-There’s no doubt that Lovato seems to have a taste for boyfriends who are MMA fighter, considering both her last two boyfriends were competitors, though never at the UFC 211 level.
+There’s no doubt that Lovato seems to have a taste for boyfriends who are MMA fighter, considering both of her last two boyfriends were competitors, though never at the UFC 211 level.

-It was a moment when, during Saturday night’s UFC 211 event, a camera caught Demi Lovato in the audience and focused on her that fans went crazy with speculation after seeing Cerrone right next to her.
+It was a moment when, during Saturday night’s UFC 211 event, a camera caught Demi Lovato in the audience and focused on her, that fans went crazy with speculation after seeing Cerrone right next to her.
 And of course, knowing her affection for MMA guys, well, the dots aren’t hard to join.

 Demi Lovato no #UFC211 em Dallas, Texas (13*05) pic.twitter.com/uY95BuNmGw